RieraULL/CTSP_instance_reader/DOCUMENTATION.md

 ### CTSP Papers
 - Subramanyam, A., & Gounaris, C. E. (2016).
 "A branch-and-cut framework for the consistent traveling salesman problem."
 European Journal of Operational Research, 248(2), 384-395.
+- Subramanyam, A., & Gounaris, C. E. (2018).
+"A Decomposition Algorithm for the Consistent Traveling Salesman Problem with Vehicle Idling".
+Transportation Science, 52(2), 386–401.

 ### Implementation Notes
 - Uses C++11 features (uniform initialization, auto, etc.)